Overhead image of the Salsa Verde in a bowl

 Instructions

-• CHILL: Transfer salsa verde to an airtight container and refrigerate for at least 1 hour.
+• Transfer salsa verde to an airtight container and refrigerate for at least 1 hour.
 Enjoy with chips or in your favorite dishes!

 Video